 * Finding a cardio-oncologist: good luck with that!

-– Canada: The national Canadian Cardiac Oncology Network offers information to patients on cardiac tests, treatments, conditions, research opportunities – and a “Find a Clinic” feature that lists just three such specialist clinics in the whole country: Ottawa (Ottawa Hospital), Toronto (Scarborough Hospital), Edmonton (Mazankowski Alberta Heart Institute) and Vancouver (Vancouver General Hospital/Gordon and Leslie Diamond Health Care Centre)
+– Canada: The national Canadian Cardiac Oncology Network offers information to patients on cardiac tests, treatments, conditions, research opportunities – and a “Find a Clinic” feature that lists just four such specialist clinics in the whole country: Ottawa (Ottawa Hospital), Toronto (Scarborough Hospital), Edmonton (Mazankowski Alberta Heart Institute) and Vancouver (Vancouver General Hospital/Gordon and Leslie Diamond Health Care Centre)

 – U.S.A: CardioSmart suggests that you “search the Department of Cardiology website of the medical school nearest you, or ask your cancer doctors if they know a cardio-oncologist in the area.”
 The International Cardio-Oncology Society also provides contact information for member chapters in over a dozen countries.
 But their “Find a Clinic” page says “Coming Soon”.